jabraham777/Gesture_Controlled_Robotic_Car/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 For your first milestone, describe what your project is and how you plan to build it.
 You can include:
-- An explanation about the different components of your project and how they will all integrate together
+- An explanation of the different components of your project and how they will all integrate together
-- Technical progress you've made so far
-- Challenges you're facing and solving in your future milestones
-- What your plan is to complete your project
+- Chasies, motors, motor drivers, battery packs, batteries, screws, power and ground cables, Arduino, breadboard
+- Without using any code, the rover is able to transfer energy from the batteries in order to move the wheels forward.
+- Had to reposition the motors to have the copper pads facing outward, consolidation of wires, and wire configuration
+- Will upload code to the Arduino and Arduino micro.
+Must connect Bluetooth to the handpiece and makes sure Bluetooth and acceleraometer are correctly connected to the Arduino micro.

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.